BigBlueHat/userinfo/README.md

 `httpbis` that runs away from the use of this `userinfo` URI component, but there is untapped value here.

+Additionally, the [`userinfo` portion of the URL is mentioned in the WHATWG URL spec](http://url.spec.whatwg.org/#concept-url-userinfo) as follows:

+> Userinfo must be a username, **optionally** followed by a ":" and a password.

+Note: emphasis added to both specs...'cause that's the important bit.

 ## Initial Tests

 HTTP clients will send a URL containing a `userinfo`